 What is theatre?
 How does a theatrical text construct meaning and how is meaning communicated in performance?
 How can theatre denounce injustice?
 In this Critical Thinking Seminar we will consider these questions and more as we study the work of contemporary Hispanic women playwrights from Latin America and Spain.
-We will figuratively travel through time and space in the Spanish speaking world (including a visit with Latinas in the US) as we examine the works of these dramatists and performers and the ways in which their work highlights and criticizes injustice, violence, and oppression.
-We will also examine each woman's work within her cultural and geographic contexts as we explore the following thematic areas (these are not mutually exclusive and we will see how many of these emerge as intertwined in the plays we study): Gender Roles and Sexuality, Memory, Motherhood, Torture/Violence, Marginalization, Culture, Borders.
+We will figuratively travel through time and space in the Spanish-speaking world (including a visit with Latinas in the US) as we examine the works of these dramatists and performers and the ways in which their work highlights and criticizes injustice, violence, and oppression.
+We will also examine each woman's work within her cultural and geographic contexts as we explore the following thematic areas (these are not mutually exclusive and we will see how many of these emerge as intertwined in the works we study): gender roles and sexuality, memory, motherhood, torture/violence, marginalization, culture, borders.

 As a final note, many of these works will provoke controversial and complex questions and the authors may employ images that you find graphic or disturbing.
 Part of the college experience involves engaging with new perspectives and viewpoints that are different from your own.
 We will strive to create a respectful and thoughtful environment in the classroom, one in which disagreement is welcomed and viewed as a productive mode of inquiry.
-This course also satisfies the LO 2 Critical Thinking Seminar, Women's Voices and LO 3
+This course also satisfies the LO2 Critical Thinking Seminar, a Women's Voices and LO3 Global Learning.
+This course is reserved for Professor Zachman's advisees.

-Global Learning A requirements.